The Story Behind Wanted – A Trusted Uitzendbureau voor Buitenlandse Werknemers

 Recruiter

-What is a VCA and why do I need it?
+What is a VCA certificate?

 When working in high-risk environments like in factories, building sites, petrochemicals, etc., it is important to know how to prevent injuries, accidents and any dangerous situation that might come your way.
 This is where the VCA certificate comes in hand.